katarinagresova/GenBenchQC/README.md

                         Types of reports to generate for individual groups of sequences.
 Default: [].
   --end_position END_POSITION
                         End position of the sequences to consider in per position statistics.
+  --plot_type {violin,boxen}
+                        Type of plot to use for visualizations.
+For bigger datasets, "boxen" in recommended.
+                        Default: boxen.
   --log_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         Logging level, default to INFO.
   --log_file LOG_FILE   Path to the log file.